Shilpi261985/P2_SyntheticData_BIAS/README.md

 1. **Design a modular framework** to generate:

-   * Job ads for the three occupations...
-DONE
+   * Job ads for the three occupations.
+    * used balanced dataset of professions to extract skill set, education set, experience in years and countries mentioned in bios
+    *
+   *
+   * src: folder 'JobAd_generation'
    * Corresponding CVs and cover letters for all individuals in your subset (~300 records)...DONE
 2. **Incorporate sensitive and proxy words**:  DONE